tfoxy/bs-injular/README.md

 }
 ```

-If there is a directive, a config block or any other angular recipe, it may work unexpectedly.
+If there is any other angular recipe, it will be ignored.

 Also, when using the BrowserSync API, you must only reload the controller file when there is a change.